mhoehle/hoehleatsu.github.io/_posts/2016-10-17-quantileCI.md

 The first procedure with `interpolate=FALSE` implements the previously explained exact approach, which is also implemented in some of the other packages.
-However, when the `interpolate` argument is set to `TRUE` (the default), an additional interpolation step between the two neighbouring order statistics is performed as suggested in the work of @nyblom1992, which extends work for the median by @hettmansperger_sheather1986.
+However, when the `interpolate` argument is set to `TRUE` (the default), an additional interpolation step between the two neighbouring order statistics is performed as suggested in the work of
+@nyblom1992, which extends work for the median by
+@hettmansperger_sheather1986.
 The last call in the above is to a basic bootstrap procedure, which resamples the data with replacement, computes the quantile using `type=1` and then reports the 2.5% and 97.5% percentiles of this bootstrapped distribution.
-Such percentiles of the basic bootstrap are a popular way to get confidence intervals for the quantile, e.g., this is what we have used in @hoehle_hoehle2009 for reporting robust accuracy measures of digital elevation models (DEMs).
-However, the bootstrap procedure is not without problems (@someref).
+Such percentiles of the basic bootstrap are a popular way to get confidence intervals for the quantile, e.g., this is what we have used in
+@hoehle_hoehle2009 for reporting the 95% quantile of the absolute difference in height at so called **check points** in the assessment of accuracy for a digital elevation model (DEM) in photogrammetry.
+However, the coverage of the percentile bootstrap procedure is not without problems, because the convergence rate as a function of the number of replicates $r$ is only of order
+$O(r^{-\frac{1}{2}})$ for quantiles (@falk_kaufmann1991).

-## Small Simulation Study to Determine Coverage
+## Simulation Study to Determine Coverage